iomesh/docs/docs/volumesnapshot-operations/restore-volumesnapshot.md

           storage: 6Gi
     ```

-2. Run the following command to apply the YAML file.
+2. Run the following command to apply the YAML config.

     ```bash
     kubectl apply -f restore.yaml
     ```
-3. Run the following command to view the restored PV.
+3. Run the following command to see the PVC.
+A PV will be created and bounded to this PVC.

     ```
     kubectl get pvc example-restore